dparrini/python-comtrade/README.md

 More information can be accessed through `Comtrade.cfg` object, which stores data such as detailed channel information.

+Data of additional sections, such as HDR and INF, can be accessed through `hdr` and `inf` properties, respectively.

 ### CFG and DAT files (all revisions)

 Comtrade files separated in CFG and DAT formats can also be read with `Comtrade.load`.
 A `CFG` file path must be passed as an argument and, optionaly, a `DAT` file path too (if the file name is not equal of the CFG file).